johtela/vscode-modaledit/README.md

 ### Selecting Text Between Delimiters

-The `selectBetween` command helps implement advanced selection operations.
+The `modaledit.selectBetween` command helps implement advanced selection operations.
 The command takes as arguments two strings/regular expressions that delimit the text to be selected.
 Both of them are optional, but in order for the command to do anything one of them needs to be defined.
 If the `from` argument is missing, the selection goes from the cursor position forwards to the `to` string.
 If the `to` is missing the selection goes backwards till the `from` string.
 In addition to these parameters, the command has four flags:

 - If the `regex` flag is on, `from` and `to` strings are treated as regular expressions in the search.